d4n5h/swagger-client-builder/README.md

         console.log(response.data);

-        // Or

-        const response2 = await Client.get('/pet/{petId}', {
-            params: {
-                petId: 1,
-            }
-        });

-        // You can also export the client to a file, but operationId is required in this case await Client.export('./client.js',{
+        // You can also export the client to a file from code (as well as using the CLI) await Client.export('./client.js',{
             validation: true,
         });